If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 Here are just a few benefits of raising broiler chickens in a mobile chicken coop.

-- The chickens have access to fresh organic matter in and on the ground
+- The chickens have access to fresh organic matter to forage from the ground

-- The ground doesn’t become too trampled and can grow back
+- The ground doesn’t become too trampled or covered in droppings and can remain healthy

 - A healthy number of insects remain in the soil